 However, later on the same trip, we woke up in a state park in Wisconsin with about a week to go with a plan to linger in Chicago and Detroit, cut across Canada to Buffalo, come down through the Finger Lakes region, and generally finish off our trip at a leisurely pace.
 As we headed for a gas station to fill up for the day, we turned on the radio to listen to the news from the previous evening that the United States had invaded Iraq to repel its advances into Kuwait.
 When we arrived at the gas station, we found that gas prices had spiked about 25 percent, and the proprietor told us to expect more increases in the next few days.
 We quickly made the decision to make a stop in Chicago—we couldn’t blow off one of the country’s greatest cities—and then to bolt eastward to get ourselves home.
 It turned out that the sight of our front door and our own bed was more welcome than we had anticipated; we weren’t home early, but rather right on time.

 Here’s wishing that your road tripping finds you on time and in the right place, even when you least expect it.

 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.

-You Might Also Like:• Best Car Emergency Kits
+You Might Also Like:• The 10 Best Road Trips in the US

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.